Speaker's Parliamentary Placement Scheme

 The Scheme gives successful candidates a detailed understanding of how the House of Commons operates, providing them with work experience in the political sector, along with the experience of working as part of a team in a small office environment.
 The aim is to equip participants with the skills and knowledge necessary to secure full-time employment after the scheme.
 Many of the interns previously on the Scheme still work in the House of Commons as Parliamentary Assistants or in other departments.

-The scheme was originally conceived and championed by former members of Parliament Rt Hon Hazel Blears, Jo Swinson and Eric Ollerenshaw.
-The scheme is now being led by Dan Jarvis MP, with additional cross-party support expected in the future.
+The Scheme was originally conceived and championed by the Rt.
+Hon.
+Hazel Blears MP and is now being led by Dan Jarvis MP and Victoria Prentis MP.
 The Speaker of the House of Commons, the Rt.
 Hon.
-John Bercow MP, is also a staunch supporter of the scheme.
+John Bercow MP, is a staunch supporter of the Scheme.